eye3/nkit4nodejs/README.md

 nkit4nodejs - is a [nkit](https://github.com/eye3/nkit.git) C++ library port to
 Node.js server.

-Currently, only an XML to Javascript object converter and filter exported to Node.js
+Currently, only an XML to Javascript object converter and filter is exported to Node.js from nkit library.

 You can create Javascript data structures, which are different from the structure of XML source.